Factors to Consider Before Using a Soybean Seed Treatment

 Authors

-Kiersten Wise, University of Kentucky; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Shawn Conley, University of Wisconsin-Madison; Travis Faske, University of Arkansas; Loren Giesler, University of Nebraska; Daren Mueller, Iowa State University; Edward Sikora, Auburn University; Damon Smith, University of Wisconsin-Madison; Albert Tenuta, OMAFRA; and Kelley Tilmon, Ohio State University.
+Kiersten Wise, University of Kentucky; Mandy Bish, University of Missouri; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Shawn Conley, University of Wisconsin-Madison; Ashleigh Faris, Oklahoma State University; Travis Faske, University of Arkansas; Horacio D. Lopez-Nicora, The Ohio State University; Dyan Mangel, University of Nebraska; Daren Mueller, Iowa State University; Edward Sikora, Auburn University; Damon Smith, University of Wisconsin-Madison; Albert Tenuta, OMAFA; and Kelley Tilmon, The Ohio State University

 Reviewers